 - Most people will qualify for coverage because medical exams are not required.
 You will only need to answer a few health questions.

 - Burial insurance allows you to select a beneficiary.
 You can choose your partner or a relative as your beneficiary to ensure your funeral wishes are carried out and funds are properly distributed.

 - Burial insurance has a fixed premium which is guaranteed to never increase due to health or advancing years.
 The death benefit is level and guaranteed never to decrease as long as premiums are paid on time.

-- You have full control and ownership of your policy.
-The funeral home is not the beneficiary of the policy.
-If you find a funeral home that cost less than the originally planned, your beneficiary will get the difference.
-The remaining death benefit would remain with your family to use as they please.
+- You have full ownership of your policy.
+You choose the beneficiary of your policy.
+You are not obliged to make the funeral home your beneficiary.
+If you find a funeral home that is cheaper than the originally planned, your beneficiary will get the difference.
+Your family can use the death benefit as they please.

 - Burial insurance is flexible.
 Its flexibility extends to your choice of funeral service providers.
 You can allocate funds without being tied to a particular funeral home.
 Burial insurance leaves your options open, and this is a great benefit given the length of time that will pass between choosing a provider and using the policy.

 INTANGIBLE BENEFITS OF BURIAL INSURANCE